 - Prepare your signed app release.
 Your application has to be digitally signed with a certificate before it is installed or updated on any device.

 - Check the size of your app.
-If it is bigger than 100 MB, you will need APK expansion files to break it up into parts so it can be uploaded to Google Store.
+If it is bigger than 100 MB, you will need APK expansion files to break it up into parts so you can upload it to Google Store.

 Google Play allows you to attach two large expansion files that supplement your APK - the main and patch extension files.
 While you can use the two expansion files any way you wish, we recommend to have the primary assets in the main expansion file and use the patch expansion file for smaller updates to the main file with each major release or as necessary.